Salthill, Galway.

 Later… Even in the GUI there’s corruption.
 Does this happen to other Radeon 9×00 users?
 The multi-colour lines in the image below appear randomly but seems to be worse when high-contrast web pages are displayed.
 This happens when using either the proprietary driver from ATI or the open source one in XFree86.
 Time to get on to Elara again.

-Later Still… Opinion on on irc.linux.ie is that the graphics card is damaged as 6 others who have ATI Radeon 9000 series cards have had no problems.
+Later Still… Opinion on #linux on irc.linux.ie is that the graphics card is damaged as 6 others who have ATI Radeon 9000 series cards have had no problems.
 I faxed them a return form 20 minutes ago and am waiting a response now.